kdm9/libqcpp/paper.md

 stream of sequence reads that have passed quality control measures.
 Optionally, parsing and quality control can occur in one or more background threads for efficiency.
 Reports detailing actions performed and summaries of results may be obtained in YAML format.
+Libqcpp includes `trimit`, a command line interface to these features for those not building their own applications.

 Libqcpp uses the SeqAn library for sequence parsing and alignment [@doring08_seqan], libyaml-cpp for YAML report generation, and Catch for unit testing.

 # References